TomDonoghue/TomDonoghue/codemap.md

 # Roadmap

-A quick map of code and other things that are avaialable on Github.
+A quick map of code and other things that are available on Github.

 ## Table of Contents